V. The Importance of Courage

 Only thirteen years later, the French Revolution began, which was meant to free people in Europe from the rule of the landowners – the so-called noble class.

-In other words, humanity on earth made a substantial leap forward to become liberated souls.
+In this very short period of time, humanity on Earth made a substantial leap forward to become liberated souls.

 However, how was this possible?
-I mean, how could ordinary people organize themselves in a revolution to fight for their cosmic rights? – Because of courage.
+I mean, how could ordinary people organize themselves in a revolution to fight for their cosmic rights? – Because of courage, i.e., the ability to authentically express who you are and how you feel, closely associated with the fifth core energy of life, called Knowing.

 In short, most people still believe that earthly life is a singular occurrence and that God doesn’t exist, assuming they no longer adhere to outdated religious texts, as exemplified by the Bible, the Koran, and the Vedic scriptures.